joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 #### Environmental Impact

-[An article on Forbes](https://www.forbes.com/sites/katharinabuchholz/2024/08/23/the-extreme-cost-of-training-ai-models/) shows that training a single GPT-style model costs over a $100 million before taking into account the salaries or operational costs of the model.
+[An article on Forbes](https://www.forbes.com/sites/katharinabuchholz/2024/08/23/the-extreme-cost-of-training-ai-models/) shows that training a single GPT-style model costs over $100 million before taking into account the salaries or operational costs of the model.
 This is a lot of compute/cooling power to train, and this is only for a single company training a single model.
 It is so much power that all of the major cloud providers are investing in companies building next-generation nuclear power plants so that